Part 2

 Taste good? … wait, you’re in the Flower Club?”
 Clara asked.
 “I thought you were in the play.”

-“Yeah, both.
-Cynthia said I’d make a perfect temple nymph, so I’m moonlighting.”
+“Yeah, Cynthia said I’d make a perfect temple nymph, so I’m doing both.”

 “That lady’s off her cob,” Clara said.
 “Anyway, they shouldn’t let somebody from outside the school run the Theater Club.
 She’s a bit rough — and couldn’t pull any of it off anyway without Rosabel’s help.”